kabiroberai/objs-transpiler/README.md

 ### Tests

-Execute `npm run test` to run the test suite.
-Note that test coverage is currently low so the results are not a very strong indicator of regressions.
+Execute `npm test` to run the test suite.

+**Note**: Test coverage is currently low, so the results are not a very strong indicator of regressions.

 ### Cleaning